a-smadi/dev-machine-starter/README.md

 ## Running the script

-The script works perfectly for Ubuntu 16.04/18.04 LTS as well as macOS Catalina, and can be easily run as such:
+The script works perfectly for Ubuntu 18.04/20.04 LTS as well as macOS Mojave/Catalina, and can be easily run as such:

 ```
 ./setup.sh